Wednesday, June 26, 2013

 Title:

-Hilarious and to be honest it was the main reason why I've taken the book of the shelf at Waterstones and checked it out.
+Hilarious, and to be honest, it was the main reason why I took the book off the shelf at Waterstones and checked it out.
 And a great nickname for the next cool Robert I will meet!

 Cover:

-Great, great picture of Elvin sitting on his porch wearing cowboy hat, holding a gun and surrounded with empty "longneck" beer bottles.
-And of course alligator lurking in the background.
-So very cool and capturing the spirit of novel perfectly.
-I'm really surprised that its author is not stated.
+Great picture of Elvin sitting on his porch, wearing a cowboy hat, holding a gun, and surrounded by empty "longneck" beer bottles.
+And of course, an alligator lurking in the background.
+So very cool and capturing the spirit of the novel perfectly.
+It is a crime that the author is not credited.

 Cool lines: